The most effective treatment with a fast & safe recovery.

 - Soreness over the treatment site

-- Reddening of the skin over the treatment site
+- Reddening of the skin over the area treated

-- Mild swelling may appear over the area treated
+- Mild swelling may appear I er the area treated

 How many treatments will I require?